Coati Enrichment

 Animal Registrar Internship

-Brevard Zoo’s Animal Department is seeking a detail-oriented and organized individual to assist the Animal Registrar and the Assistant Animal Registrar in the daily data entry of animal husbandry and medical records into both internal and external databases.
+Interns accepted into this program will assist the Curator of Animal Data & Regulatory Affairs and the Animal Registrar in the daily data entry of animal husbandry and medical records into both internal and external databases.
 Interns may also participate in incoming animal quarantine procedures and may assist with the care of quarantine animals as necessary.
 This is a great opportunity to acquire hands-on experience in the institutional records keeping field while also getting a bit of zookeeping experience.

 • Enter and modify animal records in institutional databases and ensure the accuracy and validity of data.